Yvonne Craig: 1970s

-After Batman, Craig continued to act sporadically in movies and television.
-She appeared in guest roles in It Takes a Thief, The Mod Squad, Mannix, and Emergency!.
-Craig also appeared on Star Trek as Marta, a green-skinned Orion slave girl in the episode "Whom Gods Destroy" (1969).
 From 1969 to 1972, she appeared in four episodes of the comedy series Love, American Style.
 In a 1970 episode of Land of the Giants ("Wild Journey"), she played one-half of a humanoid, time-observing duo (with Bruce Dern), who chase two of the Earth castaways (series stars Gary Conway and Don Marshall) into the past, ultimately forcing them to relive the flight that sent them to the giants' planet.
-In 1973, she appeared in a first-season episode of Kojak ("Dark Sunday"), and in 1977, she made a guest appearance in The Six Million Dollar Man ("The Infiltrators").